AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-file-format-specification.md

 ## Metadata

 Timeline, Stack, Track, Clip, MediaReferece, and most other OTIO objects all have a `metadata` property.
-This is intended to be a place for you to put information that does not fit into the standard properties.
+This is intended to be a place to put information that does not fit into the schema defined properties.
 The core of OTIO doesn't do anything with metadata, it only carries it along so that adapters, scripts, applications, or other workflows can use that metadata however needed.
-For example, you will find that several of the adapters shipped with OTIO use metadata to store information that doesn't (yet) fit into the core OTIO schema.
+For example, several of the adapters shipped with OTIO use metadata to store information that doesn't (yet) fit into the core OTIO schema.

-Due to the fact that many different workflows can and will use metadata, it is important to group your metadata inside a namespace so that all of those can coexist without stomping on each other.
-In the example below, you can see that there is metadata on the Timeline and on several Clips for both a hypothetical `my_playback_tool` and `my_production_tracking_system` that could coexist with anything else you add under a similar namespace.
+Due to the fact that many different workflows can and will use metadata, it is important to group your metadata inside a namespace so that all of those can coexist without encountering a name collision.
+In the example below, there is metadata on the Timeline and on several Clips for both a hypothetical `my_playback_tool` and `my_production_tracking_system` that could coexist with anything else added under a similar namespace.

 Metadata can also be useful when prototyping new OTIO schemas.
 An existing object can be extended with metadata which can later be upgraded into a new schema version, or a schemadef plugin.